jackeys/Power-Armor-to-the-People/Documentation/Description.md

 ## Mods Directly Incorporated

-* FAB001 for [Institute Power Armor Availability Tweak](https://www.nexusmods.com/fallout4/mods/49243?tab=description), with its main concepts being brought into this mod for Institute Power Armor
+* FAB001 for [Institute Power Armor Availability Tweak](https://www.nexusmods.com/fallout4/mods/49243?tab=description), with the concepts of having Institute Power Armor available for sale and on guards within The Institute being brought into the Institute Power Armor patch
-* BitMage for [Buy Power Armor at the Institute](https://www.nexusmods.com/fallout4/mods/15731), which was brought into the Redistribution feature
+* BitMage for [Buy Power Armor at the Institute](https://www.nexusmods.com/fallout4/mods/15731), which was brought into the Institute Power Armor patch
 * SweXavier05 for [SweXavier05's Power Armored Enemies](https://www.nexusmods.com/fallout4/mods/24635/), which is partially incorporated as the basis for power armored enemies and which served as a major inspiration
 * ferrari365 for [Legendary Power Armor Pieces](https://www.nexusmods.com/fallout4/mods/12834), which served as a major inspiration for how I now handle legendary power armor in this mod
 * Ablaze for [Gunner Power Armor Paint](https://www.nexusmods.com/fallout4/mods/29482), which is included to provide a default paint job for Gunner power armor